All Episodes

 For liberals and for Democrats, maintaining this stranglehold on the black vote is critical.

-When you see 90 to 92 to 93%, what was the margin that John Kerry drew among blacks in the last election of blacks voting for Democrats?
+When you see 90 to 92 to 93 percent, what was the margin that John Kerry drew among blacks in the last election, of blacks voting for Democrats, if they lose that, what do they have left?

-They've lost white America, they've lost the South.
+They've lost the South.

 The blacks are the most reliable voting base that they have.

-And when you see prominent examples of blacks who do not only aren't Democrats, but do not think like liberals, that's sending out a very, very scary message for them.
+And when you see prominent examples of blacks who do not, not only aren't Democrats, but do not think like liberals, that's sending out a very, very scary message for them.

 Add to that the fact that the Republican Party is the party of opportunity for American blacks, politically at least, as opposed to the Democrats.

-You want to drive a liberal crazy.
+You want to drive a liberal crazy?

-Start talking about Condoleza Rice.
+Start talking about Condoleezza Rice.

 They despise her.